Presenting with confidence starts in the mind.

-The days when the need to present well were useful or important have are long gone;today it’s essential.
+The days when the need to present well were useful or important have are long gone.

-Unfortunately despite its significance, presenting remains the source of one of the greatest anxieties professionals still face today.
+Despite its significance, presenting remains the source of one of the greatest anxieties professionals still face today.

 It’s not something most of us were taught to do

-– What they want them to do
+– What you want your audience to do with the information

-– What they want them to feel
+– How you want your audience to feel

 There are no shortcuts when it comes to preparation:

-– Knowing what you want to say is of course one thing but then you have to decide what content will help you to say it effectively.
-Thinking like a ‘tweet’ will go a long way to help you prepare your content in a way that is concise, complete and compelling.
+You then have to decide what content will help you to say it effectively.
+Crafting your message in the form of a ‘Tweet’ will help you prepare content that is concise, complete and compelling.

 – On separate notes write down in under 140 characters your message, what you want them to think, feel and do.